sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/01-introduction.md

 In many situations, non-linear equations cannot be solved analytically.
 In this case, therefore, the solutions of the equations must be approached using iterative methods.
-The principle of these methods of solving consists in starting from an arbitrary point, the closest possible npoint to the solution sought, and involves arriving at the solution gradually through successive tests.
+The principle of these methods of solving consists in starting from an arbitrary point, the closest possible point to the solution sought, and involves arriving at the solution gradually through successive tests.

 The 2 criteria to take into account when choosing a method for solving non-linear equations are:

-- Method convergence (conditions of convergence, speed of convergence etc.). – The cost of calculating of the method.
+- Method convergence (conditions of convergence, speed of convergence etc.).
+- The cost of calculating of the method.